Bag of Genres for Video Retrieval: Bag of Genres

 In this section, we describe the Bag-of-Genres~(BoG) model for video representation.
 This model is based on a dictionary of genres, in which each visual word corresponds to a decision region of the classification model defined by a genre classifier.
 Thus, each video is represented by a vector of activations of its frames to each of the genres in the dictionary.

-The main advantage of the BoG model is that it relies on elements that have more semantics according to the human perception.
-Traditional dictionaries based on local features, like SIFT or STIP, are composed by visual words which carry no semantic information, like corners and edges~\cite{NIPS_2010_Li}.
+An interesting property of the BoG model is that it relies on elements that have more semantics according to the human perception.
+Traditional dictionaries based on local features, like SIFT or STIP, are composed of visual words which carry no semantic information, like corners and edges~\cite{NIPS_2010_Li}.
 In the BoG model, as the visual words are genre-labeled regions of the classification space, the activation vector has one dimension for each genre, making it simple to analyze the presence or absence of each genre into a video.
+Another important aspect of using a genre classifier to encode visual features, is that the classifier better delineates the feature space and classifiers (e.g., Support Vector Machines) deal well with high dimensional spaces.

 Figure~\ref{fig:bogmodel} shows a flowchart of the stages involved in representing video content using the BoG model.
 On top, we show how the visual dictionary is created.
 At the bottom, we show how this codebook is used to represent video content.